mailtoharshit/ForceGrid/README.md

 ## Jump-start

 Using ForceGrid is simple.
-First, link to grid.css in your HTML document's header of your page:
+First, link to forcegrid.css in your HTML document's header of your page:

 ```<link rel="stylesheet" href="css/forcegrid.css">```